-Whole roast chicken with herbs and spices, roasted with an aromatic bacon-nut stuffing that is full of flavour, served with a sauce made with the pan drippings.
+Whole roast chicken with herbs and spices, roasted with an aromatic bacon-nut stuffing, served with a sauce made with the pan drippings.
 This is the perfect showstopper for your festive table!

-I’m so glad to have this recipe finally up here.
-This whole roast chicken recipe has been the centrepiece of our Christmas table for a few years now.
+This whole roast chicken recipe has been the centerpiece of our Christmas table for a few years now.
 The chicken is stuffed with the most incredible bacon-nut stuffing, one that is spiced and seasoned to perfection.
-The juices of the chicken cook through the stuffing, and the flavours of the stuffing intensify as it cooks in the juices of the meat.
+The juices of the chicken cook through the stuffing and the flavors of the stuffing intensify as it cooks in the juices of the meat.

 I can’t stress enough how flavourful this chicken roast is, and all the superlatives I will be using in this recipe post are completely justified – make this chicken roast with herbs and spices and believe you me!